michielvoo/docker/az/Readme.md

 docker run --rm -it az -Version
 ```

-## How to: update Azure PowerShell
+### How to: update Azure PowerShell

-Find the latest version of the PowerShell that are installed and update the
+Check the latest version of the [`Az`](https://www.powershellgallery.com/packages/Az)
+module and check its dependencies for updates of the PowerShell modules that
- `-RequiredVersion` argument in the corresponding commands in the Dockerfile
+are installed and update the `-RequiredVersion` argument in the corresponding
- accordingly.
+`Install-Module` commands in the Dockerfile accordingly.

-## How to: test Azure PowerShell
+### How to: test Azure PowerShell

-Run the local Docker image to execute the `test.ps1` script, while making sure
-the required environment variables are set correctly:

 ```
-docker run --rm -it -v $PWD:/src --env AZ_CLIENT_ID --env AZ_CLIENT_SECRET --env AZ_TENANT_ID az -File test.ps1
+docker run --rm -it az -Command Get-AzEnvironment
 ```